Usage

 Virtual package postgresql also contains all versions that depend on adequate major version, but using it without problems require some special choco parameters.

-.
+To propagate package parameters to dependencies use --params-global choco install parameter with virtual package postgresql.
 Assuming latest version is 12, to provide password the following two examples result in identical installation:

 choco install postgresql --params '/Password:test' --params-global